johandahlberg/polymerase/README.md

 There is a growing interest in storing digital data as DNA.
-DNA is interesting as a storage medium since not only is it a very dense way of storing data, but it is also relatively stable, and easy to copy.
+DNA is interesting as a storage medium since not only is it a very dense way of storing data, but it is also relatively stable and easy to copy.
 These properties make it an intersting candidate for long term storage of data.

+# Running Polymerase

 # TODOs